 When several claims are resolved simultaneously in a single court trial, it is known as a class action lawsuit.

-Class action lawsuits are frequently filed in faulty product cases where there may be hundreds or thousands of prospective claimants.
+Mesothelioma Class-Action Lawsuits are frequently filed in faulty product cases where there may be hundreds or thousands of prospective claimants.

 The U.S. Supreme Court declined to approve the application of a class action lawsuit Asbestos case in Ortiz v.
 Fibreboard Corp. in 1992.

 In the end, there are too many differences between individual instances, even among Asbestos plaintiffs who worked for the same company or sector, to justify a class action.
 Multidistrict litigation is the most incredible alternative for effectively managing several comparable cases (or MDL).